“Phantom Thread, whatever it is, seems to be an embodiment of Samuel Beckett’s idea that love is a form of lethal glue.” – Errol Morris

 Phantom Thread is an exquisite period piece set in London in the 1950s that features nuanced and mesmerizing performances from Daniel Day-Lewis as Reynolds Woodcock, Vicky Krieps as Alma Elson, and Lesley Manville as Cyril Woodcock.
 Reynolds is an eminent figure in the fashion industry and works alongside his sister Cyril under the “House of Woodcock” designing outfits for the rich and powerful.
 Those who commission Reynolds don’t do so just once.
 Each client we see in the film carries a history of being dressed by the House of Woodcock.
 For Reynolds, a man who thrives on routine as an anchor for the turbulent waters of his mind, this is not an accident.

-In a DGA interview between Rian Johnson and Paul Thomas Anderson, Anderson revealed his muse for the movie was David Lean‘s The Passionate Friends (1949), a drama wherein we follow the nuanced story between lovers Mary (Ann Todd) and Steven (Trevor Howard) whose paths reach a bifurcation.
+In a DGA interview between Rian Johnson and Paul Thomas Anderson, Anderson revealed his muse for the movie was David Lean‘s The Passionate Friends (1949), a drama wherein we follow the tragic story between lovers Mary (Ann Todd) and Steven (Trevor Howard) whose paths reach a bifurcation.
 Circumstances change, people change, but our feelings don’t necessarily change.
-It’s a tragic, multi-faceted story that unfolds in a non-linear way, and captures the nature of memories.
+It’s a multi-faceted story that unfolds in a non-linear way, and captures the nature of memories.
 To do The Passionate Friends justice would require exploring it in a separate essay, but I’d be remiss if I didn’t mention it because both it and Phantom Thread compliment each other.

 With a lifetime comes a gamut of emotions and experiences with love, and this is reflected in the relationship between Alma and Reynolds, but there is an aspect of Reynolds that stands as a seemingly impenetrable barrier between them.
 In the 2003 film Matchstick Men, Nicolas Cage plays Roy Waller, a con artist struggling with obsessive-compulsive disorder.
 Cage’s performance is more animated, decidedly so, although it does have its nuances.
 Daniel Day-Lewis takes a different approach in that his performance as Reynolds is reticent and cold.
 Both Cage and Day-Lewis are playing characters afflicted with the same disorder; their personalities and the way in which they cope with it are different.